Mite Cikarski

 Mite Cikarski (Macedonian: Мите Цикарски; born 6 January 1993) is a Macedonian professional footballer who plays as a left-back.

 Club career

 Born in Strumica, Cikarski was playing in Serbia with FK Partizan youth team, when in summer 2011, he was brought to FK Vardar to play in the Macedonian First League.
 In January 2018, he transferred to PAS Giannina.
 On February 26, 2019 he released on a free transfer from PAS Giannina.

 International career

-Cikarski has been a member of the Macedonia U19 and U21 national teams and made his senior debut for North Macedonia in a December 2012 friendly match against Poland and has, as of March 2020, earned a total of 3 caps, scoring no goals.
+Cikarski has been a member of the North Macedonia U19 and U21 national teams and made his senior debut for Macedonia in a December 2012 friendly match against Poland and has, as of March 2020, earned a total of 3 caps, scoring no goals.